Sydney, Katoomba, The Blue Mountains

 Main street Katoomba.

-It was only a two hour drive from Sydney to Katoomba, but our extreme good luck with the weather ran out today as it was foggy and raining all day.
+It was only a two-hour drive from Sydney to Katoomba, but our streak of good weather ran out today as it was foggy and raining all day.
 The city is located on the edge of the southern escarpment of the Blue Mountains.
-Somewhere under the white sheet of fog were spectacular views of sand stone cliffs and lush green rain forests.
+Somewhere under the white sheet of fog were spectacular views of sandstone cliffs and lush green rainforests.

 Alas, we saw none of this because of the weather.
-Also our party lifestyle caught up with us as we both felt really drained of energy.
-We shuffled over to main street Katoomba for a look around and some lunch.
+Also, our party lifestyle caught up with us, as we both felt really drained of energy.
+We shuffled over to the main street of Katoomba for a look around and some lunch.
 Then we located the information office and bought a map to plan our hikes.
 All of this was done with little energy and not much enthusiasm.
-Perhaps after a good night's sleep we will feel better in the morning.
+Perhaps after a good night's sleep, we will feel better in the morning.

 The Giant Stairway.

-With the start of the new month so came renewed energy levels for Julia and me.
-We felt well rested this morning and ready to go out and face the weather square in the face.
-The foggy skies were still with us as we walked the cliff walk from the Scenic World car park to Echo Point.
-As we descended the Giant Stairway the clouds lifted a bit and the view broke through intermittently.
+With the start of the new month came renewed energy for Julia and me.
+We felt well-rested this morning and ready to go out and face the weather head-on.
+The foggy skies were still with us as we walked the Cliff Walk from the Scenic World car park to Echo Point.
+As we descended the Giant Stairway, the clouds lifted a bit, and the view broke through intermittently.

-After half an hour of climbing down stairs we reached the Dardanelles Walking Track.
-Now the thick canopy of the lush and overgrown rain forest blocked our view.
-But we were greeted by hundreds of birds singing and calling to each other.
-Whip birds, Bell birds, Cockatoos, and other unidentified direct descendants of the dinosaurs.
-We walked on through the green world and had to climb over three downed trees blocking the path.
-Eventually we arrived at Lila Falls were we stopped to eat our cheese sandwiches.
-Then we turned back and joined the Federal Pass walking track.
-We found ourselves, once again, in almost deafening by bird song.
-The rain forest turned to less dense Australian bush full of gum tress, turpentine trees, and five leaf water vines binding them all.
+After half an hour of climbing down stairs, we reached the Dardanelles Walking Track.
+The thick canopy of the lush and overgrown rainforest blocked our view.
+But we were greeted by hundreds of birds singing and calling to each other - whip birds, bell birds, cockatoos, and other unidentified direct descendants of the dinosaurs.
+We walked on through the green world, climbing over three fallen trees blocking the path.
+Eventually, we arrived at Lila Falls, where we stopped to eat our cheese sandwiches.
+Then we turned back and joined the Federal Pass Walking Track.
+Once again, we found ourselves surrounded by deafening bird songs.

 The Three Sisters in the mist.

-We finally reached the bottom of the Scenic Railway were the weather lifted enough to give us a view of the Three Sisters in the distance.
+The rainforest gave way to less dense Australian bush filled with gum trees, turpentine trees, and five-leaf water vines binding them all.
+We finally reached the bottom of the Scenic Railway, where the weather lifted just enough to give us a view of the Three Sisters in the distance.

 Giant Stairway Video